Unfair dismissal will become a day one right

 Restrictions on changing terms and conditions (fire and re-hire)

 The government is seeking to end the "unscrupulous" practice of fire and re-hire.
-On current drafting, the Bill provides that it will be automatically unfair to dismiss an employee for not agreeing to a variation of their contract or where a variation is proposed to allow for an employer to re-hire the employee or someone else to carry out substantially the same job on a varied contract.
-There is an exception where an employer can show that the variation of contract was because of "financial difficulties" affecting its ability to carry on the business and it could not have "reasonably avoided" making the variation.
-Where the exception applies, ordinary unfair dismissal rules will still apply.
+The Bill originally provided that it would be automatically unfair to dismiss an employee for not agreeing to a variation of their contract or where a variation is proposed to allow for an employer to re-hire the employee or someone else to carry out substantially the same job on a varied contract with an exception where an employer could show that the variation of contract was because of "financial difficulties" affecting its ability to carry on the business and it could not have "reasonably avoided" making the variation.

 Implementation status

-Further detail expected in regulations (and amendments to the current Code of Practice where it is retained).
+- Consultation expected autumn 2025.
+Further detail expected in regulations (and amendments to the current Code of Practice where it is retained)

 - Action